Prioritise the Best Variation: Related Work and Conclusion

 Neubauer and Thiemann~\cite{neubauert04} and Vasconcelos~\etal~\cite{vasconcelosravara04,vasconcelosgay06} introduce the first functional language with session types.
 Such works did not guarantee deadlock freedom until GV~\cite{lindleymorris15,wadler14}.
 Toninho~\etal~\cite{toninhocaires12} present a translation of simply-typed $\lambda$-calculus into session-typed $\pi$-calculus, but their focus is not on deadlock freedom.
+Fowler \etal \cite{fowleretal21} present Hypersequent GV (HGV), which is a variation of GV that uses hyper-environments, much in the same line as Hypersequent CP, and enjoys deadlock freedom, confluence, and strong normalisation.